IanDarwin/javasrc/README.txt

 JavaCook Source Files

-Please note the following changes since Java Cookbook Second Edition was published:
+Please note the following changes since the Second Edition of the Java Cookbook was published:

-*) This is now being built for Java 7.
-My condolences if you are on some relic
+*) This is now being built for Java 7 & 8.
+Sorry if you are on some relic
-    platform that doesn't have Java 7 or some environment in which Java 7 is not yet "approved", but the world has moved on; Java 6 is a relic, is deprecated, and has even been EOL'd by Oracle.
+    platform that doesn't have Java 7 or some environment in which Java 7 is not yet "approved", but the world has moved on; Java 6 is a relic, is deprecated, and has been EOL'd by Oracle.
 I am updating the Cookbook for Java 8 as you read this; Java 7 is now the minimum.
 You can probably get by with a huge excludes list, but you're on your own if you do that.

-*)	The files are being maintained in a public CVS repository; see
+*)	The files are being maintained in a public git repository; see
 	https://github.com/IanDarwin/javasrc
 	From there you can clone it (to get updates) or download a Zip (but you don't get updates).